gendev1/tds/README.md

 ## What is TDS?

-The Temporal Documentation System is a living knowledge management approach that captures the evolution of code understanding through three temporal layers:
+The Temporal Documentation System is a living knowledge management approach that captures the evolution of code understanding through three functional layers:

--   **Present Layer**: Active discoveries and current context (code comments)
+-   **Guides**: Active discoveries and current context (code comments that guide development)
--   **Past Layer**: Institutional knowledge and lessons learned (anchor documents)
+-   **Anchors**: Institutional knowledge and lessons learned (anchor documents)
--   **Protection Layer**: Safeguards against repeated mistakes (patterns)
+-   **Patterns**: Safeguards against repeated mistakes (protective patterns)

-Unlike traditional documentation, TDS acknowledges that code knowledge exists in different time contexts and should flow naturally from discovery to wisdom.
+Unlike traditional documentation, TDS organizes knowledge by function - what guides you now, what anchors institutional memory, and what patterns protect against known issues.

 ## Quick Start